OBSTRUCTION OF JUSTICE

 Being charged with Obstruction of Justice in Virginia can mean facing serious consequences, including jail time and a criminal record.
 This offense typically involves intentionally hindering law enforcement officers, prosecutors, or court proceedings.
 Whether it's refusing to comply with a lawful order or lying to police during an investigation, the impact on your future can be significant.

 At Battlefield Law Group, our criminal defense attorneys understand how prosecutors build these cases.
-We have over a decade of experience in Northern Virginia defending clients in counties like Prince William, Fairfax, Loudoun, and Arlington.
+We have over a decade of experience in Northern Virginia defending clients in counties like Prince William, Fairfax, Loudoun, Culpeper, and Arlington.
 We carefully review the facts, challenge evidence, and fight to protect your rights.

 Penalties: Obstruction charges can be misdemeanors or felonies, depending on the circumstances.
 A Class 1 misdemeanor can mean up to 12 months in jail and a $2,500 fine.
 If force or threats are used, the charge may escalate to a felony.